emaduddin678/web-lab/README.md

 </html>
 ```

-**✅ Experiment No:** 2
+**✅ Problem No:** 2

-**Experiment Name:** Using text links design a simple website to navigate between different pages (minimum two pages and one page must contain an image link and another page contain 2x3 table).
+**Problem Name:** Using text links design a simple website to navigate between different pages (minimum two pages and one page must contain an image link and another page contain 2x3 table).

 **Source Code:**